 The Pasture Project, in partnership with the Regenerative Ag Idea Network (REGAIN), is excited to offer a free introductory training series on regenerative grazing for ag educators and advocates based in the Upper Midwest (applicants from other states are also invited to apply, however please note that the content is most relevant to Upper Midwest).
 The series will be held over eight weeks, starting the week of February 27th, and wrapping up the week of April 17, 2023.
-Applications are due February 10th!
+We are no longer accepting applications for this course.

 Questions?
 Let us know at [email protected].

 Agricultural educators, technical service providers, and advocates play a crucial role in building awareness of regenerative practices and supporting farmers who are interested in implementing them.
 However, many of these professionals lack the basic exposure, knowledge, and experience to encourage successful regenerative grazing in their areas.
 The Pasture Project is offering a free education series for agriculture educators, technical service providers, and advocates focused on building their basic knowledge and support of regenerative grazing.